-John is a law clerk in the Energy Regulatory group of the Energy, Infrastructure and Project Finance Group of White & Case.
+John is an associate in the Energy Regulatory group of the Energy, Infrastructure and Project Finance Group of White & Case.
 He works with clients involved in matters pending before the Federal Energy Regulatory Commission (FERC) as well as state public utility commissions.
 John's work relates to various issues involving the Federal Power Act (FPA), the Natural Gas Act (NGA), the Public Utility Regulatory Policies Act (PURPA), and the Public Utility Holding Company Act of 2005 (PUHCA 2005).

 As a member of the Energy Regulatory group, he works with international and domestic clients, including large utilities and financial institutions, on many of the unique aspects of federal regulation of the energy industry in the United States.
 John has experience involving matters such as tariff filings subject to FERC approval under either the FPA or NGA, the reporting obligations required by FERC under its market-based rate regime, transactions requiring FERC approval pursuant to Section 203 of the FPA, as well as FERC investigation and enforcement proceedings.
 In addition, John assists clients with navigating a wide range of energy regulatory matters arising in the context of M&A transactions, project financings, and contract negotiations.